WhiteflagProtocol/whiteflag-api/docs/md/modules.md

 A template for creating a new blockchain module to connect to a specific database is available with `lib/blockchains/static/blockchain.template.js`.
-Note that the function names in a blockchain module should reflect the function names in de main `blockchains.js` module.
+Note that the function names in a blockchain module should reflect the function names in the main `blockchains.js` module.

-The configuration of the blcockchains and the blockchain modules can be found in `config/blockchains.toml`.
+The configuration of the blockchains and the blockchain modules can be found in `config/blockchains.toml`.
 This configuration file has a section `[[blockchains]]` for each blockchain.

 ## Datastore modules

-The datastore modules in lib/datastores implement the connections with the unbderlying blockchains.
+The datastore modules in lib/datastores implement the connections with the underlying blockchains.
 There is one module per supported datastore.
 Functions in a specific datastore module are called by the main module `datastores.js`, which forms the datastore abstraction layer.